 You might love luxury cars, which is great as long as transportation expenses take up no more than 15% of your take-home income.
 That includes any car payments you’re making, gasoline, car insurance, all repairs and maintenance, the amount you pay for parking, or—if you ride public transportation—the amount that you pay for train or subway tickets.

 Remember, transportation isn't just your car payment.
 It includes everything: your car payment, your oil changes, your tune-ups, and car repairs such as your new radiator and timing belt.

 Other Living Expenses

-Other living expenses, which are predominantly discretionary expenses, should take up 25 percent of your income.
+Other living expenses, which are predominantly discretionary expenses, should take up to 25% of your income.
 This includes recreational activities such as eating at restaurants, buying concert tickets, buying new clothes, going to sporting events, and taking the family on a nice vacation.

 The old saying "pay yourself first" is a good motto.
 With each paycheck, budget to save 10% of your pay, and you might even set up a separate account that's less accessible, to reduce the temptation to spend this money.
 Your savings are predominantly for an emergency fund, retirement, and investments such as a new home or the kids' future education.